nblauch/topographic_multitask_rnn/README.md

 A demo notebook is provided at `multitask_demo.ipynb`, based off of the original repo.

 Modified RNN code is found in `ei_rnn.py`.
 Wiring cost computations are performed within `wiring_cost.py`

+Within `wiring_cost.py`, we also include an implementation of the spatially-embedded recurrent neural network (SeRNN) optimization function, along with other alternatives designed to highlight the flexibility of spatial wiring costs.